RocknRollGlue/arma-resupply-boxes/README.md

 ## Thanks

-Thanks to FourJays for contribution of original artwork and mentoring
+Thanks to FourJays for mentoring

 Text of textures has the font of [Saira Stencil One](https://fonts.google.com/specimen/Saira+Stencil+One/tester?preview.text=ANTI%20TANK&preview.text_type=custom&query=sten)